RiturajSaha/Health-Discernment-System/README.md

 saved custom model to detect whether the disease is present or not in the patient and thus display the result in a user-friendly language.
 ##### Below are the step:
-- **Upload Image**  The user can upload the medical test image through a workstation running on Windows OS.
+- **Upload Image**<br/>The user can upload the medical test image through a workstation running on Windows OS.
 The image should be in jpeg, png or jpg format.
 - **Read Image:**
 The image will be scanned before augmentation takes place.
 - **Transform Image:**